MomentsLD/moments/README.md

 `moments` uses cython for performances improvement, it can be installed using pip:

 	pip install cython
+Depending on the python distribution you use, it may be usefull to add the directory to `cython` in your python path.

 To install `moments`, run the following command in the repository containing the sources: